Vincekuoyu/Journey/README.md

 # Journey
-What is learn in life ?
+1. Share what I learn in life ?
+2. Share what I fail in lefe ?